xebialabs-community/xlr-relationships-visualization-plugin/README.md

 When working with releases or templates, you will find an additional option called **`Relationships`** in the drop down menu.
 ![Menu](images/menu.png)

-The plugin will analyse all **`xlrease.CreateRelease`** tasks in the current release/template and its targets to build up the relationship graph.
+The plugin will analyse all **`xlrelease.CreateReleaseTask`** and **`xlrelease.GateTask`** tasks in the current release/template and its targets to build up the relationship graph.
+Currently references to release-as-code (xfile) script tasks are not supported.

 ## Development ##